Blackmesa-Canteen/Blackmesa-Canteen/README.md

 ### Hi there 👋

-> I thought what i'do was i'd pretend I was one of those deaf-mutes...or shoud I?
+> I thought what i'do was i'd pretend I was one of those deaf-mutes... or shoud I?

 Graduate student of Software Engineering at the University of Melbourne.
 Completed Bachelor's degree of Mechatronic Engineering at Harbin Institute of Technology. 🧙